 Vivien Hodgson supervises 1 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+If these students have produced research profiles, these are listed below:

--The impact of social media on management education and learning
+-The impact of social media on approaches and design of management education and learning

 2000 – 2002 Click and Go, a JISC/DNER funded project with a consortium of Universities within Manchester which includes UMIST,.MMU and MU.
-Lancaster is the pedagogical and evaluation partner for examining the work on video streaming within 3 project case studies www.clickandgovideo.ac.uk
+Lancaster is the pedagogical and evaluation partner for examining the work on video streaming within 3 project case studies.

-Together with other colleagues I organise an international series of Networked Learning conferences.
-The eighth conference held in Maastricht, and hosted by the OU of the Netherlands took place April 2nd-4th, 2012.
-Further information plus full proceedings from this and previous conferences are available at; http://www.networkedlearningconference.org.uk.
-We recently published a book Exploring the Theory, Pedagogy and Practice of Networked Learning, of selected papers from the 2010 conference, held in Aalborg.This is the first in a book series on Networked learning to be edited by myself and David McConnell and published by Springer, New York.
+Together with other colleagues I organised the international series of Networked Learning conferences from 2000 - 2012.
+Further information plus full proceedings from previous conferences are available at; http://www.networkedlearningconference.org.uk.
+David McConnell and I now edit the Research in Netwroked Learning Springer book series.
+The first book was published in 2012 Exploring the Theory, Pedagogy and Practice of Networked Learning, and was selected papers from the 2010 conference, held in Aalborg.This was the first in the book series on Networked Learning edited by myself and David McConnell and published by Springer, New York.

-As part of my interest in Networked Learning I am currently developing, with Judi Marshall and other colleagues, a Leadership for Sustainability Learning Network (LSLN) - with the support of Higher Education Innovation Funding.
+As part of my interest in Networked Learning I developed, with Judi Marshall and other colleagues, a Leadership for Sustainability Learning Network (LSLN) - with the support of Higher Education Innovation Funding.
 The LSLN is intended to initially support the members of a Leading on Sustainability programme that we are running in partnership with Business in the Community North West as well as others seeking to take Leadership for Sustainability.
-See http://www.lums.lancs.ac.uk/departments/DML/lsln/ for more information on the LSLN.
+See http://www.lancaster.ac.uk/lums/dmll/leadership-for-sustainability/lsln/ for more information on the LSLN.

 I continue to be involved in several networked learning research networks, including from the completed 'EQUEL' project (E-quality in e-learning) which was a consortium of 14 European partners to establish a virtual centre of excellence for research and innovation for e-learning for Higher Education. http://equel.net